OmarMWarraich/chronicles/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Team Microverse for giving me the oppurtunity to work in a professional remote software development programme alongwith the best of the best.
+I would like to thank Team Microverse for giving me the oppurtunity to work in a professional remote software development programme.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>